-- ► The size of a mattress should be compatible with the bed base, ensuring the gaps do not cause entrapment and there is no risk of injury owing to an incorrect fit. - The height of the side rails on the bed, if used, should be considered, especially when overlay mattresses are used as they can increase the height of the patient platform (IEC,2009) - A risk assessment is advised in all cases. - Many alternating air systems have straps to secure the support surface to the bed base in order to reduce movement, particularly during transfer - Check the integrity of the straps and ensure the chosen bed base is suitable for their use to reduce the risk of falls.
-Always refer to the manufacturer's recommendations for the use and maintenance of specialised devices (EPUAP,2014)
+- The size of a support surface should be compatible with the bed base, ensuring the gaps do not cause entrapment and there is no risk of injury owing to an incorrect fit. - The height of the side rails on the bed, if used, should be considered, especially when overlay support surfaces are used as they can increase the height of the patient platform - A risk assessment is advised in all cases.

+- Pre-exisiting issues - It is important to take into account the individuals diagnosis, prognosis, pre-existing conditions, pain, activity and compliance when prescribing a support surface, and where possible, optimise their independence and enhance comfort and rest. - Many alternating air systems have straps to secure the support surface to the bed base in order to reduce movement, particularly during transfer - Check the integrity of the straps and ensure the chosen bed base is suitable for their use to reduce the risk of falls.
+Always refer to the manufacturer's recommendations for the use and maintenance of specialised devices.